DiogoAlves002/ICG-Final-Project/firstVersion/README.md

 ### features
-	- starting menu
+	- starting menu with link to github
 	- orbit controls
-	- select tower to buy
+	- select towers to buy
 	- add towers to chosen tiles
 	- rotate towers by clicking on them
 	- enemies follow path and damage player
+	- towers attack enemies on the tile they're facing
+	- towers cost coins given by killed enemies
 	- health bar indicating player's health
 	- orbiting sun as main light source
 	- enemies carry torches toggleble on click

 ### stuff to add (not necessarily by order)
+	- add farol light to towers
+	- add camera pov to towers
 	- add game over screen
-	- add more buttons to starting screen (controls, github)
-	- make tower shoot the adjecent tile their facing
-	- enemies on a tile being shot should take damage
 	- add more realistic materials to sun, moon and table
+	- add controls helper
 	- fix fps counter and add currency counter
-	- implement currency
 	- design towers and enemies